isabelc/EDD-Related-Downloads/README.md

 **Languages**

-Includes `.mo` and `.po` files for these languages:

-- French
-- Portuguese
-- Spanish

-It also includes a `.pot` file so you can easily translate into other languages.
+It includes a `.pot` file so you can easily translate into other languages.

 Download the plugin from WordPress: [EDD - Related Downloads](http://wordpress.org/plugins/easy-digital-downloads-related-downloads/)